- System requirements

 Run Docker container

-Build and run the container for the modified Dockerfile
+Build and run the container for the modified Dockerfile, for example:

 docker run my_container